open62541/open62541/README.md

 open62541
 =========

-open62541 (http://open62541.org) is an open-source implementation of OPC UA (OPC Unified Architecture) licensed under LGPL + static linking exception.
-The open62541 library can be used to build a dedicated OPC UA server or to integrate OPC UA-based communication into existing applications.
+open62541 (http://open62541.org) is an open-source implementation of OPC UA (OPC Unified Architecture). open62541 is a C-based library that contains all the necessary tools to set up a dedicated OPC UA server or to integrate OPC UA-based communication into existing applications.
+An example server implementation can be found in the /examples directory or further down on this page.

-The project is in an early stage but already usable.
-See below for a simple server implemenation that provides access to a single variable.
+open62541 is licensed under the LGPL + static linking exception.
+That means **open62541 can be freely used also in commercial projects**, although changes to the open62541 library itself need to be released under the same license.
+The server and client implementations in the /examples directory are in the public domain (CC0 license).
+They can be used under any license and changes don't have to be published.

 [![Ohloh Project Status](https://www.ohloh.net/p/open62541/widgets/project_thin_badge.gif)](https://www.ohloh.net/p/open62541)
 [![Build Status](https://travis-ci.org/acplt/open62541.png?branch=master)](https://travis-ci.org/acplt/open62541)